pratapbunga/framestore-pratap-task/README.md

+# Framestore Task

+## Requirements covered

+1. Used Twitter & youtube feeds to display
+2. Used wall.io as proxy to combine and request various social media posts from Framestore.

-# Getting Started with App
+## Getting Started with App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## APP

 This app contains two parts: